PyCQA/pydocstyle/docs/snippets/config.rst

 Inheritance
 ###########

-By default, when finding a configuration file, ``pep257`` tries to inherit the parent directory's configuration and merge them to the local ones.
+By default, when finding a configuration file, ``pydocstyle`` tries to inherit the parent directory's configuration and merge them to the local ones.

 The merge process is as follows:

 * If one of ``select``, ``ignore`` or ``convention`` was specified in the child configuration - Ignores the parent configuration and set the new error codes to check.
-Othewise, Simply copies the parent checked error codes.
+Otherwise, simply copies the parent checked error codes.
 * If ``add-ignore`` or ``add-select`` were specified, adds or removes the specified error codes from the checked error codes list.
 * If ``match`` or ``match-dir`` were specified - use them.
 Otherwise, use the